vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 • Testing geolocation-dependent features

-TTL Extension: Automatic IP Rotation
+TTL Extension for Automatic IP Rotation

 Append -ttl-<number> to rotate IPs after a specific number of requests: